How to handle a flat tire

 • Check for leaks often

-Unless you've exhausted all other options and this is your absolute LAST option to get your party home safe, the answer is No. Riding without any pressure in your tire can destroy your wheel, hub, and suspension, causing thousands of dollars in damage.
-It could even delay your recovery if you further destroy moving parts of the vehicle.
+Unless you've exhausted all other options and this is your absolute LAST option to get your party home safe, the answer is No. Riding without proper tire pressure can damage your wheel, hub, and suspension, resulting in thousands of dollars in repairs.
+It could even delay your recovery if you further destroy the moving parts of the vehicle.

-If you have the ability to bring both, do it.
-Carrying a spare is always a great idea for you or anyone else in your party that has a flat.
-Valor Offroad has the industries first dual-drill UTV wheel specifically designed for recovery situations where your spare has both 4x137 AND 4x156 bolt patterns to fit nearly ALL make/model UTVs and ATVs on the trail.
-Click to learn more about our Dual Drill UTV wheels
+If you can bring both, do it.
+Carrying a spare is always a great idea for you or anyone else in your party who may experience a flat tire.
+Valor Offroad has the industry's first dual-drill UTV wheel, specifically designed for recovery situations where your spare has both 4x137 and 4x156 bolt patterns, to fit nearly all make and model UTVs and ATVs on the trail.
+Click to learn more about our Dual Drill UTV wheels.

-Tire plugs are an essential and you should always carry a complete tire plug repair kit on you at all times when riding.
-Most kits are under $40 and are one of the cheapest solutions for simple puncture flats so you can finish the ride instead of limping back to trailhead.
+Tire plugs are essential, and it's always a good idea to carry a complete tire plug repair kit with you when riding.
+Most kits are under $40 and are one of the cheapest solutions for simple puncture flats, so you can finish the ride instead of limping back to the trailhead.

 Winch or Jack?
 Or Both?

-This is a very personal decision however each has their positives and negatives.
-We typically see about 1/2 of the riders on trail use a winch, while the other 1/2 carry a jack.
-This depends on your specific riding terrain, however in the Rocky Mountains, you're going to need one or the other.
+This is a very personal decision; however, each has its positives and negatives.
+We typically see about 1/2 of the riders on the trail use a winch, while the other 1/2 carry a jack.
+This depends on your specific riding terrain; however, in the Rocky Mountains, you will need one or the other.

 • Winch Negatives: Heavy.
 Expensive.
-Adds additional weight for something you may never use.
-Needs maintenance to ensure proper functionality and user safety.
-Requires several other bulky components.
+Adds additional weight to something you may never use.
+Requires maintenance to ensure proper functionality and user safety, as it relies on several other bulky components.

 • Winch Pros: Can get you out of almost any situation as long as you have a way to anchor your winch.
 No matter the slope angle or approach, winches are by far the most useful recovery tool on the market.

 • Jack Negatives: Must be on flat ground for safe use.
-Can be bulky and require mount depending on style.
-Moderately expensive depending on brand/type.
+Can be bulky and require a mount depending on the style.
+Moderately expensive, depending on the brand and type.

-• Jack Pros: Quick to setup and use.
-Compact versions that use compressed air are lightweight and take up hardly any storage room.
-Don't require anchor point and bulky straps.
+• Jack Pros: Quick to set up and use.
+Compact versions that use compressed air are lightweight and require minimal storage space.
+Don't require an anchor point and bulky straps.

 Recovery Kit Essentials:

-Every rider should have a recovery kit/system in their storage.
-These systems come in every shape, size and price tag however find one that meets the basic needs of you getting safely home in the event of a bad situation.
-We recommend at the very minimum the following items:
+Every rider should have a recovery kit or system in their storage.
+These systems come in every shape, size, and price tag; however, find one that meets the basic needs of getting you safely home in the event of a bad situation.
+We recommend, at the very minimum, the following items:

 • 1x Heavy duty snatch strap (preferably with stretch or kinetic) at 15'+ and at least a 4500# or higher load rating.